MathieuFortune/mathieufortune.github.io/about.md

 * Assets treatment with Gulp
 * LEAN UX approach and Scrum methods

 ### Checkout's UX experiments
 {: .no-marg-bot }

+_In order to improve checkout process, UX experiments has been performed to test and better understand users behavior_

 * Analyze user tests
 * Usability testing (AttrakDiff)